a man implements security best practices on his WordPress site

 WordPress security is an important topic for every site owner to understand, and while it’s a constantly evolving area of focus, the tips and best practices above should provide a solid baseline for keeping your WordPress sites safe and secure.

-Visit WP Engine to learn about our secure WordPress hosting platform, or speak to a representative now to find out more.
+Visit WP Engine to learn about our secure hosting platform for WordPress, or speak to a representative now to find out more.

 Get started